dipubadatya/dipubadatya/README.md

 ---

-### 📖 A bit about me
+### 📖 A Bit About Me

-I'm a developer who enjoys turning ideas into working websites.
-I spend most of my time with the **MERN stack**, trying to make things that are actually useful—like a tracking system for my college or an AI tool to help with hiring.
+I’m a fresher MERN stack developer who enjoys building real, working web applications.
+I like taking ideas from scratch and turning them into complete projects with clean UI and structured backend logic.

+Most of my work focuses on full-stack development, where I build responsive interfaces with React or EJS and connect them to a Node.js and MongoDB backend.
+I care about writing readable code and creating applications that feel smooth and practical.

-* 🛠️ **Current Project:** Working on **JobReady AI**, a tool that uses the Gemini API to help people sort through resumes.
+* 🛠 **Current Project:** Building **JobReady AI**, my final project, where I’m integrating the Gemini API to analyze resumes and generate useful hiring insights.
-* 🧠 **Learning:** Getting better at Data Structures and looking into how AI can make apps smarter.
-* ⚡ **Goal:** Building stuff that works well and looks clean.
+* 🚀 **Focus:** Improving my full-stack development skills and learning how to build more scalable and production-ready applications.
+* 🎯 **Goal:** To grow as a developer by contributing to real-world products and continuously improving my craft.

 ---